 ii).
 Creating the right content: Segmenting a list will produce the best results for you when your content is aimed correctly at the selected group.

 iii).
 Two-way communication: This is really very important.
 What is your Reply To You email address?
 If it’s something like: firstname.lastname@example.org, then you’re just closing the channel of two-way communication – that is, sending and receiving.
 Your reply email should be simple, relevant and branded.

 iv).
 Use optimized subject lines: Another important element for a successful email segment is an optimized subject line.
 According to Litmus, you should keep subject lines useful, specific and timely.

 Avoid using spammy words, as well as any words that might confuse or annoy your subscribers.
+This will increase your unsubscribe rate.
 Simple is best.

 Yaro Starak makes sure that his email segments have all of these elements – and email segmentation brought him an extra $31,940.